DHCSSza/dh-ignite/content/authors/th_wits/_index.md

 ## Time

-10:00
+14:00

 ## Session

-A vision for digital and computational research in humanities and social sciences
+Case-studies: Showcasing examples of humanities/social sciences research projects with computational/digital element

+## Abstract

+The role of technology in the field of health has changed overtime, with Artificial intelligence playing a key role in the field of digital mental health.
+This presentation will provide a case study highlighting the role of interdisciplinary research in the mental health space.

 ## Bio

-Dr Cobus Rademeyer, currently acting Head of School of Humanities, is a Senior Lecturer in History at the Sol Plaatje University in Kimberley.
-He has extensive lecturing experience at tertiary level, in fields including History, Sport and Leisure Sciences, Tourism and Education and fifteen years of management experience in the Humanities.
-His research interests include public history, sport history, sport data, brand history and disability studies.
+Dr Tasneem Hassem, is a research psychologist and lecturer at the University of Witwatersrand.
+Her research interests include mental health access, focusing on marginalised groups.